- Research article

 Electronic supplementary material

 Additional file 2: Figure S1: CD8+, NK cells, and IL-2 in acupuncture treatment and control group.
 (A) CD8+, (B) NK cells, and (C) IL-2.
-Figure S2: Bone marrow suppression in acupuncture treatment and control group.
+Bone marrow suppression in acupuncture treatment and control group.
 (A) Hemoglobin, (B) Platelet, and (C) White blood cell (WBC).
 Figure S3: Effective response of nausea and vomiting in treatment and control group.
 (PDF 109 KB)

 Authors’ original submitted files for images

 Below are the links to the authors’ original submitted files for images.